 While the alternative step of using the univariate sampling frame, instead of the raw data, may seem to be trivial, this alteration to the bootstrap has repeatedly shown itself to provide advantages over the traditional bootstrap, particularly with regards to Type I error rates.
 Research on correlation coefficients has demonstrated this in a number of settings (e.g., Beasley et al. 2007, Bishara & Hittner, 2012; Bishara & Hittner, 2017).
 Research for uses other than correlation coefficients has also recently found an advantage for the univariate sampling bootstrap over other bootstrap alternatives and some non-bootstrap CI methods (O’Keefe & Rodgers, 2020).
 Software implementations of the univariate bootstrap are available in R (e.g., Omisc), which manages the creation of the univariate sampling frame, diagonalization if desired, and the bootstrapping procedure itself.

-Hutson (2019) defined an almost identical approach to the univariate sampling bootstrap, and named it the surrogate bootstrap (the only difference is his focus on defining the p-value, instead of the confidence interval; if the confidence interval is used for hypothesis testing, the outcome must always be identical; Hutson noted in relation to the Lee and Rodgers, 1998, procedure that “the test can also be inverted to provide precise confidence interval for ρ”).
+Hutson (2019) defined an almost identical approach to the univariate sampling bootstrap, and named it the surrogate bootstrap.
+(The only difference is his focus on defining the p-value, instead of the confidence interval; if the confidence interval is used for hypothesis testing, the outcome must always be identical.
+Hutson noted in relation to the Lee and Rodgers, 1998, procedure that “the test can also be inverted to provide precise confidence interval for ρ”).
 Hutson provided mathematical justification for the univariate sampling bootstrap, along with additional simulation support for the excellent operating characteristics of this bootstrap method.

 Example 3a: Parametric bootstrap.
 The parametric bootstrap is similar to the nonparametric bootstrap in previous examples, except that and its sampling frame have distributional assumptions.
 In a correlational setting, an analyst might be able to assume the variables approximately follow a bivariate normal distribution with a linear relationship of rObs (Efron & Tibshirani, 1993, Section 6.5).
 In this case, scores in the sampling frame do not contain any observed scores.
 The sample inﬂuences the sampling frame only thorough rObs.
 For a given bootstrap sample, the N bivariate points are generated as follows: